US Democrats announce two articles of impeachment against Donald Trump | DW | 10.12.2019

 Two articles of impeachment against Trump have been unveiled.
-Democrats have accused him of abuse of power and obstruction in pressuring Ukraine to help him attack his 2020 election rivals.
+Democrats have accused him of abuse of power and obstruction in pressuring Ukraine to investigate his 2020 election rivals.

 US Democrats unveiled two charges, known as articles of impeachment, against US President Donald Trump on Tuesday.